diogoaurelio/schedoscopeWiki/JDBC-Export.md

 Values of complex types (maps, structures, lists) are serialized to corresponding JSON structures, maps, or lists and stored as strings in the target table.

+The JDBC export hashes view fields and parameters marked with the `isPrivacySensitive` with MD5.

 Should a view be exported more than once, the rows of previous exports are deleted in the target table to avoid duplicates.
 In order to achieve this, each table gets an additional column `used_filter` which contains the parameter values of the exported view.

 Here is a description the parameters you must or can pass to `Jdbc` exports: